bruno-chavez/ancestorquotes/README.md

-     persistent, p  makes the app execute itself on a regular basis all, a         Prints all quotes from the darkest of dungeons! chat, c        The Ancestor talks with himself in a maddenly fashion help, h        Shows a list of commands or help for one command
+     persistent, p  makes the app execute itself on a regular basis all, a         Prints all quotes from the darkest of dungeons! chat, c        The Ancestor talks with himself in a maddenly fashion talkback, t    The user talks to the Ancestor and the Ancestor replies back in a crazy manner help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: